 Well, not in season in Michigan, just yet, but in season in our warmer states, and that means that the strawberries at the store are looking nice and red and not sad and pale like they do in the winter.
 And you know how I love berries.

 And hello, did you know that there is a National Strawberry Shortcake Day?
-And that it is this weekend?
 What a concept!
 Now I have a real reason to make my favorite summertime dessert.
 Not that you need a reason to enjoy donuts.

 Since it is a National Food Holiday, and since I haven’t made any donuts in a looooong time, I decided to make Strawberry Shortcake Donuts.

 They were so good!
-The donut itself is super yummy plain, (that’s the way Baby Bee prefers them), but with the frosting and the fresh berries – soooo good.
+The donut itself is super yummy plain, (that’s the way my younger son prefers them), but with the frosting and the fresh berries – soooo good.
 Try them this weekend!

 For the donuts:

 - 1 cup white spelt flour or all-purpose flour